 In Costa Rica, there is a great concern, so the tourist industry has taken an energetic position of ZERO TOLERANCE in order to protect children and adolescents from commercial sexual exploitation.
 In this manner, they have united to promote the incorporation of the Code of Conduct in tourist companies to confront this problem.

 Costa Rican Trails has committed itself to implement the following measures:

-1. Zero tolerance against Children and Adolescents Commercial Sexual Exploitation in Tourism.
+1. ZERO TOLARANCE against Children and Adolescents Commercial Sexual Exploitation in Tourism.

-4. To provide information to travelers through catalogues, brochures, websites, etc.
+4. To provide information to travelers through catalogues, brochures, websites and during international fairs.